entur/gha-security/README-code-scan.md

 More detail about this fix in the [Github Issues thread](https://github.com/github/codeql-action/issues/1855#issuecomment-2161052577)

+### Code scanning is very slow or fails after a long timeout.

+It is now possible to override the runner used by GitHub to one with more cpu/ram.
+Input `CUSTOM_RUNNER`.
+The list of options is available in [Confluence](https://enturas.atlassian.net/wiki/spaces/ESP/pages/4989059095/GitHub+Actions+Runners)
+Gradle options can also be overridden to increase jvm memory.
+Input `GRADLE_OPTS`.
+When CodeQL is triggered, the environment variable `IS_CODEQL_SCAN` is set to `true` which could be used to skip certain tests during build.

 ## Github Rulesets

 See [Security rulesets](README-security-rulesets.md) for how to setup code scanning merge protection ruleset.